 Music videos sit in an unusual place within both the music and film industries.
 Not quite here, and not quite there.
 But Sam Bright is doing everything he can to change the common perception of what goes into making a successful career in the music video business.
 Sam Bright is the director of CLIPPED Music Video Festival, a unique event designed to celebrate all that is put into creating your band’s favourite film clip.

-CLIPPED Music Video Festival, now in its third year at its new home of Carriageworks, is a unique event that showcases the art of the music video and celebrates the incredible developments and adaptation to the modern music and film industry landscape.
+CLIPPED Music Video Festival, is a unique event that showcases the art of the music video.
+Now in its third year, CLIPPED is held at the new home of Carriageworks.
+It celebrates the incredible developments and adaptation to the modern music and film industry landscape.

 It features high-caliber work through interactive exhibitions, competitions, premiers, live performances, VJS, screenings and VR explorations.
-Discussion panels with a diverse line-up of local and international guest speakers will also be featured, including Jesse Kanda, Sarah Blasko and representatives from MTV, ABC Rage, and MusicSA.
+The festival will feature discussion panels with a diverse line-up of local and international guest speakers.
+This includes Jesse Kanda, Sarah Blasko and representatives from MTV, ABC Rage, and MusicSA.
 The festival is returning to Vivid Sydney on June 2nd for a one-day celebration.
 For more information and to buy tickets, head to clippedfestival.com

-Sam Bright is here to give us an insider look at video clips as an industry and divulge into the avenues that make a profit and a career.
+Sam Bright is here to give us an insider look at video clips as an industry.
+If you wish to divulge further into successfully boosting your music release, check out our Releasing Your Music course.

 What does the Music Video business look like in Australia?